Kneckter/DiscordRoleBot/README.md

 Using terminal, run `node adminBot.js`

--If you close that window, the bot connection will be terminated!
+   * If you close that window, the bot connection will be terminated!
+You can add it to PM2 if you want it to run in the background.

+Instead, add it to PM2 with `pm2 start ecosystem.config.js`

 # USAGE:

 `!help`<br>
 --`!check`   »   to check the time left on your subscription<br>
 --`!map`   »   a link to our web map<br>
---`!subscribe`/`!paypal`   »   for a link to our PayPal<br>
+--`!paypal`   »   for a link to our PayPal<br>

 `!help mods`<br>
 --`!temprole @mention <DAYS> <ROLE-NAME>`   »   to assign a temporary roles<br>
 --`!temprole check @mention`   »   to check the time left on a temporary role assignment<br>
 --`!temprole remove @mention`   »   to remove a temporary role assignment<br>
 --`!temprole add @mention <DAYS>`   »   to add more time to a temporary role assignment<br>
+--`!message <min-seconds> <max-seconds>`   »   to bulk delete messages. min and max are optional<br>

 The bot will automatically check for expired roles every minute after startup.
 If it finds an expired role, it will remove it and notify the admins.
 If it finds a role that will expire in less than 5 days, it will notify the user through DM and the admins in their channel.